Hamaland, Twente, Bentheim, Munster

 County of Bentheim

-As mentioned above the northern part of Twente was split of its larger original pagi in 828, this included Bentheim, its castle was first mentioned in 1116.
+As mentioned in the ‘Oversticht’ section, the northern part of Twente was split of its larger original pagi in 828, this included Bentheim, its castle was first mentioned in 1116.
 The counts also had significant properties along the rivers across the Low Countries and we do see family relationships (through marriage) with the Counts of Holland, the Lords of Arkel, the Lords of Cuyk and the Lords of Heeswijk.

-In 1120 Otto II von Bentheim and Rheineck married to Getrude von Northeim.
+In 1120 Otto II von Bentheim and Rheineck married to Getrude von Northeim (County in the Harz).
 Countess Gertrude donates in 1152 land to Count Hugo van Buren to build a Monastery in Wietmarschen.
 Later on the Budde family establish their farm when the Monastery reclaimed more lands in the Bourtanger moor for farm land.
 Nordhorn where, around 1770, also Budde’s settled was also part of the County.

 Otto’s daughter Sophie von Rheineck, heiress of the Country, married Dirk VI Count of Holland.
 She died in 1157.